 - Claustrophobia: MRI scanning is a claustrophobic and very loud experience- one that is often anxiety provoking.
 Prepare your patients and assess their ability to go through the procedure.
 Anti-anxiolytics may be helpful, as may the special headphones. .

 - Unstable vital signs

-- Obesity> 300lbs (Again, no- there is no MRI at the Zoo).
-While table limits have improved with newer MR models,a weight limit reflects both the mechanical limits of the table, and the very rigid inner diameter of the tube, meaning some oddly shaped patients may not fit the cross-sectional diameter even if technically within weight limits.
+- Obesity.
+(Again, no- there is no MRI at the Zoo).
+While table limits have improved with newer MR models,a weight limit reflects both the mechanical limits of the table, and the very rigid inner diameter of the tube/gantry, meaning some oddly shaped patients may not fit the cross-sectional diameter even if technically within weight limits.